 - they were ignoring traffic signals,

 - they weren’t riding in the designated bike lane,

 - they were riding on the wrong side of the street or against the direction of vehicle traffic,

 - or they were engaging in other forms of negligent behavior, like riding while under the influence of drugs or alcohol.

 In cases like these, a cyclist would be deemed at fault for the accident and be prevented from pursuing monetary damages.
 Motor vehicle drivers are still held to a higher duty of care over cyclists for the simple fact that cyclists have a higher rate of suffering major injuries in an accident.

 In California, when a cyclist is found to have acted negligently and contributed to an accident, they can be assigned comparative negligence.
 This means that a cyclist’s negligent actions partly contributed to the injuries they suffered.
 The fault is allocated between both parties to the degree they contributed to the accident.
 An amount of compensation may be awarded in direct proportion accordingly, but not to the full extent possible.

 The age of the cyclist also matters a great deal.
 Under what is known as the “tender years” doctrine, children are incapable of contributory or comparative negligence, which almost automatically puts a motor vehicle driver at fault after a bike accident.
 In the eyes of the law, young children cannot be expected to exercise the normal duty of care on the road that is expected of a mature adult.

 A well-versed bicycle accident lawyer will be able to determine whether your actions contributed a lesser degree of negligence or none at all.
-If you or a loved one is involved in any bicycle accident in California, speak to Arash Law to help you determine if you are eligible for restitution by calling (888) 488-1391 or contact us online.
+If you or a loved one is involved in any bicycle accident in California, speak to our trusted California accident lawyers to help you determine if you are eligible for restitution by calling (888) 488-1391 or contact us online.